ERC Consolidator Grant 2025 · 60 months

 Uncertainty quantification & impact assessment

 Cross-cutting work that identifies uncertainty sources and powers TRANSSim, a new multi-agent simulator extending MaaSSim with network adaptation and centralized trip recommendation across temporal scales.
+WP0 underpins all three vertical work packages, providing shared tools and validated uncertainty models.

 Simulation Platform